SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

     ```
 **Note** the "products-destination" points to the product-list application.
 The destination URL is configured in the `manifest.yml`.

-### Step 4: Secure the Product List application using XS UAA client libraries
+### Step 4: Secure the Product List application using XSUAA client libraries
 **Note** that the application router does not hide the backend microservices in any way.
 They are still directly accessible bypassing the application router.
 So, the backend microservices _must_ protect all their endpoints by validating the JWT token and implementing proper scope checks.